Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 • Weight loss would lead to improvements in other obesity-related health issues.

-NICE recommends – due to their risk from obesity-related health problems at a lower BMI – that people from Black African, African-Caribbean, Asian, South Asian, Chinese, and Middle Eastern backgrounds receive treatment with GLP-1 agonist at a lower BMI.
+NICE recommends – due to their risk from obesity-related health problems at a lower BMI – that people from Black African, African-Caribbean, Asian, South Asian, Chinese, and Middle Eastern backgrounds take a GLP-1 agonist at a lower BMI.

 Managing overweight and obesity